Use this map to find all places mentioned in the article below.

 Sárospatak's medieval castle — showing Gothic, Renaissance, and Romantic elements — is a piece of architectural history.
 The permanent exhibit of the Rákóczi Museum, inside the castle, is heavy on Hungarian history so may not be for everyone.

 Save your appetite for Vár Vendéglő, an old-school Hungarian restaurant with excellent traditional fare.
 If you also have time to visit a true garage winery, drop in to Tamás Vincze (+3620 511 8942), a talented young winemaker.

-#3 - Spend a few hours in the town of Tokaj (all locations)
+#3 - Spend a few hours in the city of Tokaj (all locations)

-Despite what many people think, the town of Tokaj isn't as known for its wines as for its strategic position near the Tisza river.
-Historically, the Tisza was an important transportation route and it’s because of this favorable location that the whole wine region was named after Tokaj.
+The reason that the whole wine region is named after Tokaj is due to the city's strategic position by the Tisza river.
+Historically, the Tisza was an important transportation route, making Tokaj a commecial hub.
 Today, the town feels a little deserted and run-down, but the old city is worth spending a few hours in.

 Start where the Bodrog and Tisza rivers meet, an arresting view from the bridge over them.
 The World Heritage Wine Museum features a modern exhibit about Tokaj’s wines, including barrel-making, grape varieties, and food pairings.
 As a testament to the town’s once-diverse population, there are five places of worship — a Roman Catholic, a Calvinist, a Greek and a Russian orthodox church, and an orthodox synagogue — all within a five-minute walk from one another.

 You can fuel up on caffeine at Kávé Manufaktúra; for food, try LaBor, a slick modern restaurant also on the main square.